data-miner00/notes/content/articles/csharp/wpf-dependency-injection.md

   - wpf
   - csharp
   - autofac
-updatedAt: 2024-03-24T08:28:42.756Z
+updatedAt: 2025-02-02T03:06:17.000Z
 createdAt: 2023-11-04T08:28:42.756Z
 ---

-Dependency Injection is a common practice to receive external functionalities that a dependant needs instead of creating their own.
-This practice can be further extended to incorporate [Inversion of Control (IoC)](https://www.educative.io/answers/what-is-inversion-of-control) to use a container for managing said dependencies.
+Dependency Injection is a common practice to receive external functionalities that a dependant needs instead of creating on their own.
+This practice can be further extended to incorporate [Inversion of Control (IoC)](https://www.educative.io/answers/what-is-inversion-of-control) to use a container for managing its dependencies.

 <!--more-->